-4.1 The Council directly manages a wide range of public parks and open spaces, including urban parks, informal green spaces, country parks, woodlands and nature reserves.
-The responsibility for managing these areas now sits largely in the Place and Economy Directorate.
-In advance of any formal service restructure, the different parks/greenspace teams from the legacy councils are in the process of integrating working practices and systems and this policy provides a unifying set of principles in relation to improving habitats for pollinator species such as bees and butterflies etc.
+4.1 The Council directly manages a wide range of public parks and open spaces, including urban parks, informal green spaces, country parks, woodland and nature reserves.
+Following Local Government Reorganisation, the Council has been working towards integrating working practices and systems.
+This Strategy provides a unifying set of principles in relation to improving habitats for pollinator species such as bees and butterflies etc.

-- 4.2 Some very successful pilot work improving urban green spaces for pollinators has already been undertaken through the 'Pardon the weeds we are feeding the bees' initiative in the Kettering/Corby area, which received international recognition and was shared widely on social media.
+- 4.2 Some very successful, pilot work improving urban green spaces for pollinators has already been undertaken through the 'Pardon the weeds we are feeding the bees' initiative in the Kettering/Corby area, which received international recognition and was shared widely on social media.
 This has seen many areas of formerly short mown grass on parks, green space and verges etc to grow being allowed flower.
-The associated 'we are feeding the bees' signs put up locally helped explain to residents why the look of their green spaces is changing, and the public response has been largely favourable. - 4.3 The return of the grounds services in the Wellingborough area to direct NNC management provides a good opportunity for the council to extend and develop this kind of approach in line with the principles outlined in the policy. - 4.4 The principles contained in the document in appendix 1 have been drawn up following internal consultation, and are drawn from the principles identified in the National Pollinator Strategy and are broken down in the policy into four themes: - 1.
+The associated 'we are feeding the bees' signs put up locally helped explain to residents why the look of their green spaces is changing, and the public response has been overwhelmingly favourable. - 4.3 The return of the grounds services in the Wellingborough area to direct Council management provides a good opportunity for the Council to extend and develop this kind of approach in line with the principles outlined in the strategy. - 4.4 The principles contained in the document in Appendix A have been drawn up following internal consultation, and from the principles identified in the National Pollinator Strategy.
+They are broken down in the strategy into four themes: - 1.
 Increase forage resources for pollinator species. - 2.
 Improve habitats for nesting and overwintering pollinators. - 3.
 Reduce Pesticide use. - 4.
 Participate in pollinator projects and action.